Britain to spare minor offenders jail in effort to ease prison overcrowding

 As of Friday, the prison population of England and Wales stood at a record high of 88,225, up 8 per cent from a year earlier, leaving a usable capacity of 557 places, the official figures show.

-About three in every five prisons were overcrowded as of June this year, meaning they held more inmates than they can provide with a decent standard of accommodation.
+About three in every five prisons were overcrowded as of June 2023, meaning they held more inmates than they can provide with a decent standard of accommodation.

-Chalk repeated a previous commitment to increase prison capacity by 20,000 places by the mid-2020s by refurbishing old centres and building new ones, at a cost of 4 billion pounds (S$6.68 billion).
+Mr Chalk repeated a previous commitment to increase prison capacity by 20,000 places by the mid-2020s by refurbishing old centres and building new ones, at a cost of 4 billion pounds (S$6.68 billion).
+REUTERS